BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Tutorial_1.rst

 First Steps: Create a Group in the DataStructure
 ################################################

-As in the user interface of DREAM3D-NX, you as the developer can execute any of filter from DREAM3D-NX using only Python codes.
+As in the user interface of DREAM3D-NX, you as the developer can execute any of the filters from DREAM3D-NX using only Python codes.
 This is performed by instantiating the filter and then calling the `execute()` method with the appropriate parameters used in the call.
 With the current API, we are tending to inline instantiate the filter and execute it all in the same line.
 Some things to note with this small piece of code: